 I played with a cat that was prowling in the area, and after about 30 minutes of rest, I told my guide I was ready to go back.

 When we arrived back at the lakeside, many of the locals looked up and there was a chorus of cheerful greeting, “Oh look she’s back!”
 “The woman who climbed alone!”
 I wanted to hug them all.

-I had my lunch on a cottage, and the meals were delicious.
-In fact, I enjoyed it better than the seafood buffet lunch offered in tours in El Nido, Palawan.
-The food was simple yet flavorful and given in generous serving.
-There was two cups of rice (I suppose the lunch + rafting packaged I availed is for 1-2 people), sauteed small shrimps, fresh fern salad and grilled tilapia and pork chop.
+I enjoyed my meal on a cottage.
+It was simple yet flavorful, with generous servings.
+There was two cups of rice, sauteed small shrimps, fresh fern salad and grilled tilapia and pork chop.
 I love the shrimps the best and wish I knew how they cooked it.

 9:30AM Start trek to Mount Mabilog

 12:00NN – 1:00PM Trek back to Pandin Lake

 1:00 – 1:30PM Lunch

 4:00 – 7:00PM Travel back to Manila